Skip to main navigation Skip to search Skip to main content

 Current research

-My current project is about interpreting in the public domain.
-Together with my colleagues Martha Sif Karrebæk (PI) and Paulina Bala, I will study communicative challenges emerging when citizens who are estimated to need an interpreter meet the public sector (e.g. police, court and the health care system).
-Our aim is to achieve insight into linguistic and cultural aspects of interpreter mediated encounters, including how the conversations evolve, and what expectations to and experiences with the encounters participants hold.
+I recently finished a project about interpreting in the public domain.
+Together with Martha Sif Karrebæk (PI), we studied communicative challenges emerging when citizens who are estimated to need an interpreter meet the public sector (e.g. police, court and the health care system).
+As the first of its kind in Denmark, the project brought important insight into linguistic and cultural aspects of interpreter mediated encounters, including how the conversations evolve, and what expectations to and experiences with the encounters participants held.

 I am also interested in migrant identities and migrant narratives as well as the concepts of gatekeeping and fitting in in institutional communication.